 Jonathan Glazer has only made a handful of films (so far), which proves the world is not a just place.
 Glazer has many strengths and one of them is his ability to examine how one’s past can feel like a ghost coming to kill you.
 It is an idea I found interesting in each of his films.

-Continue reading Ranking the Jonathan Glazer Films
+Ranking the Charlie Kaufman Films

 Ranking the Peter Jackson Films